-General table statisticsWe collected routing table dumps from each Routeviews and RIPE collector from March 05, 2010 at approximately the same time (00:00 hrs).
-We first calculate the following statistics separately for each table dump from Routeviews and RIPE.
+General table statisticsWe first calculate the following statistics for each routing table collected from Routeviews and RIPE:

 1) The address space coverage provided by the table, in terms

 of the number of IP addresses.

 2) The number of prefixes seen in the table.

 2) The number of unique AS paths seen in the table.

 3) The number of AS links seen in the table.

 3) The number of origin ASes seen in the table.

 4) The mean APA which is the mean of the distribution of the number of IP addresses owned by an AS.